-The signs of a water leak are often apparent.
+The signs of a water leak in a home or business are often apparent.
 Wet spots, warped areas or discoloration stains on ceilings, floors, walls, and woodwork are common signs that you have a water leak.
-Outdoors you may find soft or unusually wet spots in the yard or even a sinkhole that indicate there is a leak or drainage issue.
-And you may also notice a spike or gradual increase in your monthly water bill, even as water usage has remained the same.
+Outdoors you may find soft or unusually wet spots in the yard or even a sinkhole that indicates there is a leak or drainage issue.
+You may also notice a spike or gradual increase in your monthly water bill, even as water usage has remained the same.
+An unrepaired water leak can do more than cause an unusually high water bill.
+From prematurely aging nearby plumbing to causing a sinkhole in the backyard, as well as creating a breeding ground for mold and mildew, water leaks often wreak havoc.

 As appliances age, the seals around water connectors and doors can wear out and/or break.
 Condensation on or around the appliance may mean you have a broken seal.

 The inconvenience of a clogged drain will sometimes lead to the bigger issue of a clogged line.
-A clogged line may cause overflowing or even burst.
+A clogged line may cause overflowing or even burst pipes.

 Rust and other types of corrosion may begin to eat away at your pipes as the plumbing ages.
 Discolored or warped pipes are leading candidates for an eventual water leak and need to be checked by a plumber as soon as possible.